 What begins as job-related stress can extend to other situations and impact your life outside of work as well.
 For people who are at risk of developing an anxiety disorder, stress in the workplace can trigger anxiety symptoms and lead to chronic illness.

 Treatment of Chronic Anxiety

 - shifting from a future focus to a present focus

-Adults ages 25 and older entering the residential treatment program admit to Skyland Trail South.
-Skyland Trail South Residential Campus includes 24 units with private bedrooms and private bathrooms.
+Adults ages 25 and older entering the residential treatment program admit to Skyland Trail South or Rollins Campus and reside in a private bedroom with a private bathroom.

 We offer more than 150 different groups each week.
 Some groups are more general and are appropriate for clients of all ages and diagnoses.
 Other groups are more specialized.
 Examples of groups that address the unique challenges of this age group are those focused on loss and grief, finding work-life balance, anger and acceptance, codependence, and healthy relationships in middle to late adulthood.
 A men's peer support group, women's peer support group, and LGBTQ peer support group also are offered as part of the holistic curriculum.

 In addition to medication and therapy, through our horticulture, arts and music programs, individuals can build confidence, identify and externalize potentially difficult feelings, and address symptoms through creative expression and social interaction.

 We provide education about the increased risk for medical diseases and help prevent those diseases through our primary care and wellness program.

 Our clients have the opportunity to explore potential spiritual resources through interfaith spiritual counseling.
 And, because an important part of therapy for individuals with depression is shifting their focus outside of themselves, our clients participate in organized humanitarian efforts and in our vocational services program to set and work toward goals for school, work or volunteer activities.